Created by Jadyn Heselton on Wed, 10/16/2024 - 20:01

 Description:

 Helen Green, "Alice and Dorothy," Fan Art, ArtWow, n.d.
 In this image, artist Helen Green says she is "Imagining my two favourite childhood fictional characters deep in chat and sharing crazy stories."
-Green is not along.
+Green is not alone.
 Many critics claim that Dorothy is an American Alice.
 Alice, from Alice's Adventures in Wonderland, is also a young girl thrown into a world that doesn't make sense to her, and the characters within Wonderland treat her as an equal.
 Although Alice's journey is a little less pleasant than Dorothy's, the two girls and their novels have many similarities.
 Both books are about exploration, identity, and coming back home.
-Because they are both young girls, they are allowed to express vunerability and kindness, but also bravery as well.
+Because they are both young girls, Dorothy and Alice are allowed to express vunerability and kindness, but also bravery as well.
 One of the differences between the two girls is age; Dorothy is more mature, where Alice is fiesty and asks lots of questions.
 In the end, both wish to return home and be with their family again.
 Some could argue that this is because of gender roles, as women and girls at that time were expected to be at home.
+But when looking at the two heroines side by side, I think that they are brave girls, thrust into an unusual situation and making the best of it.
+They both perservere, never giving up on wanting to see their family again, even if it means putting themselves in danger.

 https://frankbeddor.com/alice-dorothy-similarities-of-wonderland-oz/?srs...